-Here’s our 2017 snapshot of Passed Dyslexia Laws in the US.
-This is rapidly changing time for dyslexia legislation, so please update us with corrections, changes, or newly passed laws.
-Huge thanks to the Dyslexic Advantage Community, Decoding Dyslexia, and other leading dyslexia groups.
-Last Updated October 13, 2017.
+Here’s our 2019 snapshot of Passed Dyslexia Laws in the US.
+This is a rapidly changing time for dyslexia legislation, so please update us with corrections, changes, or newly passed laws.
+Huge thanks to the Dyslexic Advantage community, Decoding Dyslexia, and other leading dyslexia groups.
+Last Updated October 2019.

-Only 8 states have no dyslexia laws […]
+Only 7 states have no dyslexia laws on […]

 Fortunately, there’s been growing interest from educational and scientific researchers for understanding how people can compensate for some of the academic challenges of dyslexia.